 The Great Lakes Shipwreck Museum is quickly becoming one of Michigan’s most popular destinations in the cultural tourism industry.

 Of the 550 known major shipwrecks lying on the bottom of the lake, at least 200 are along the “Shipwreck Coast” in the vicinity of Whitefish Point.
-The primary causes of shipwreck here are stress of weather and collision; the 1975 loss of the steamer Edmund Fitzgerald with her entire crew of 29 has become a world-wide legend.
+The primary causes of shipwreck here are stress of weather and collision; the 1975 loss of the steamer Edmund Fitzgerald with her entire crew of 29 has become a worldwide legend.
 The wreck of the Fitzgerald lies just 15 miles northwest of Whitefish Point.

 The SS Edmund Fitzgerald was an American Great Lakes freighter that sank in Lake Superior during a storm on November 10, 1975.
-The entire crew of 29 men were lost at sea.
+The entire crew of 29 men was lost at sea.
 When the Fitzgerald launched on June 7, 1958, she was the largest ship on North America’s Great Lakes.
 To this day she remains the largest ship to have sunk in the Great Lakes.

 Museum Admission Prices

 - Children 17 and under: $9.00

 - Family, 2 adults and 2 or more children: $40.00

 - Single Family, 1 adult and 2 or more children: $30.00

 If you have more time in the eastern UP, take a boat tour of the famous Soo Locks